Davin05/davintjia.github.io/_projects/project-1.md

 title: "PageRank Algorithm Paper"
 collection: projects
 permalink: /projects/2021-Math-136-final-project
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This is a amateur paper on PageRank that we wrote as part of our final'
 date: 2021-07-03
 paperurl: 'https://davin05.github.io/davintjia.github.io/files/PageRankProject.pdf'
 ---